mmistakes/so-simple-theme/training/r-tidyverse-2017-12-15.md

 ---
 layout: page
 title: Data Manipulation and Visualisation using R
-excerpt: "Intro to R and Bioconductor"
+excerpt: "A course on dplyr and ggplot2"
 ---

 - Sheffield - 15th December 2017